Types of Contracts Construction: Everything You Need to Know

 Some contracts may provide for sharing of savings between contractor and owner.
 This serves as an incentive to the contractor to keep the project costs low.

 If you need help with types of contracts, construction, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.